Whole Sol Festival

 Download the program booklet for detailed bios and program notes.

 Music of Terry Riley with special guests Gyan Riley and Terry Riley

 Opening night celebrates the music of Terry Riley and the release of Del Sol’s new album, Dark Queen Mantra.
 The evening features Del Sol’s distinctive, off-book versions of G Song and The Wheel & Mythic Birds Waltz, performed from memory.
-Guitarist Gyan Riley joins Del Sol in the first performance of an expanded version of Terry Riley’s Dark Queen Mantra.
+Guitarist Gyan Riley joins Del Sol in Terry Riley’s Dark Queen Mantra.
 Terry Riley will also play solo and in duo with Gyan.

 Friday, November 17: It’s Our Party